cesaregarza/SplatTop/helm/splattop/README.md

 - `grafana-datasources` - Grafana datasource configuration
 - `grafana-dashboard-providers` - Grafana dashboard provider configuration
 - Dashboard ConfigMaps (e.g., `grafana-dashboard-core`, `grafana-dashboard-splatgpt`, etc.)

+If you already maintain these under different names, point the chart at them via `monitoring.prometheus.configMapName`, `monitoring.prometheus.rules.configMapName`, `monitoring.grafana.datasourcesConfigMapName`, and `monitoring.grafana.dashboardProvidersConfigMapName` (each dashboard entry also accepts an optional `configMapName` override).

 See the existing configurations in `/k8s/monitoring/` for reference templates.